Willson Contreras Player Props: Cardinals vs. Marlins

-On Tuesday, Willson Contreras (.568 slugging percentage in past 10 games, including one home run) and the St. Louis Cardinals face the Miami Marlins, whose starting pitcher will be Jesus Luzardo.
-First pitch is at 1:10 PM ET.
+On Wednesday, Willson Contreras (hitting .389 in his past 10 games) and the St. Louis Cardinals play the Miami Marlins, whose starting pitcher will be Bryan Hoeing.
+First pitch is at 6:40 PM ET.

-He racked up two extra-base hits in his last game (3-for-4 with a double, a home run and an RBI) against the Marlins.
+In his last game, he racked up two hits (going 2-for-4 with a double) against the Marlins.

 Willson Contreras Game Info & Props vs. the Marlins